 Now, there are two ways to install TWRP recovery on your Android device.
 You can either use method 1, which will use Fastboot to flash the recovery IMG file.
 Samsung Galaxy device owners will need to use Method 2 and flash the recovery using the Odin tool.

-Method 1: Flash TWRP Recovery using Fastboot
+Method 1: Install TWRP Recovery using Fastboot

 - Download TWRP recovery image (*.img) for your device.